 Blogs

-This longform article starts from 2D rotation matrices and takes us through the developments we have made to understand and describe rotations - it covers topics of imaginary numbers, quaternions, geometric algebra and Lie theory.
+This series on rotations starts from 2D rotation matrices and takes us through the developments we have made to understand and describe rotations - it covers topics of imaginary numbers, quaternions, geometric algebra and Lie theory.

 Kronecker product is a way to multiply two matrices of any shape.
 This apparently simple product has a lot of desirable properties and finds applications in different areas.